Itzel-Barr/BIS15W2024_ibarrios/README.md

 ## Little Bit About Me
 I am a second-year Biological Science major at UC Davis!
 This is my first time learning how to code and I am super excited to be in this course!!
 I'm from southern California and I hope to gain a lot of interesting skills from this course. ;)

+# Homework
+My homework is stored in the folder named lab_homework